ramtinak/InstagramApiSharp/README.md

 Check [Wiki page](https://github.com/ramtinak/InstagramApiSharp/wiki) for documentation.

 ## Version changes
+v1.1.1.0
+- [Add] auto accept consent require in signup with phone and email
+- [Update] signup with phone and email. (no need to call LoginAsync after account created.)
+- [Add] submit phone number for challenge require (special thx to [Ramesh Paudel](https://t.me/Digall) for helping me)
+- [Add] support for changing api version(v35, v44 and v61), in IInstaApiBuilder
+- [Revert] api version to v44 as default (this will fixes consent required issue) (special thx to [Ramesh Paudel](https://t.me/Digall) for helping me)
+- [Remove] static from HttpHelper class
+- [Update] challenge functions for using current device information
+- [Add wiki] FAQ page

 v1.1.0.9
 - [Rename]  SuggestedSearchesAsync to GetSuggestedSearchesAsync in TVProcessor
 - [Bugfix]  for GetFullUserInfoAsync